mmtdgn/enum-dictionary/README.md

 ## Interface Implementation

 ### if more than one dictionaries are needed, the interface implementation should be used
-This tool has a handicap for interfaces. `ReOrder()` extension must be called manually in `OnValidate()` for auto serialization based on enum length
+This tool has a handicap for interfaces. `Reorder()` extension must be called manually in `OnValidate()` for auto serialization based on enum length

 <img src="/.github/screenshots/Interface.png"/>